jensnesten/DNN-StatArb/README.md

 ```
 ## Implementation of feed-forward neural network
 Now that our basemodel is established, we then utilize the universal approximating abilities of feed-forward neural networks, to increase the quality of our trading signal.
 We first train the neural network in Models/FFNN_train.py, with the features initialised as the spread return, standard deviance of the spread return, mean of the spread return and the Z-score.
-The training script is currently set to use Apple Silicon GPU: change if you have a X86 GPU available for faster training:
+The training script is currently set to use Apple Silicon GPU: change if you have a CUDA GPU available for faster training:

 ```python
 class DeepNN(nn.Module):